Croatia national football team: Bilić period (2006–2012)

-In July 2006, prior to Euro 2008, Kranjčar was replaced with Slaven Bilić, who introduced newer, younger players to the squad and finished qualifying undefeated.
-His first game was a 2–0 victory against reigning world champions Italy during an international friendly.
-Croatia lost once to Macedonia and beat England twice, who as a result failed to qualify for the first time since 1984.
-Eduardo da Silva, the team's top goalscorer during qualifying, sustained an injury while playing for his club, Arsenal, leading to a shake-up in the finals squad with less experienced players.
-Croatia finished group stage undefeated with a 1–0 win over co-hosts Austria, 2–1 win over Germany, and 1–0 win over Poland.
-The team collected the maximum group stage points possible (9) for the first time in their Euros history.
-Niko Kovač and Dario Šimić held captaincy during the group and knockout stages, respectively.
-Croatia pushed Turkey to a penalty shoot-out in the quarter-finals in which the Turkish side prevailed in an upset win where Luka Modrić, Mladen Petrić and Ivan Rakitić all missed their penalties.
+In July 2006, Kranjčar was replaced by Slaven Bilić, who introduced newer, younger players into the squad and concluded qualifying undefeated.
+His first match resulted in a 2–0 victory against reigning world champions Italy during an international friendly.
+Croatia lost once to Macedonia and defeated England twice, resulting in their failure to qualify for the first time since 1984.
+Eduardo da Silva, the team's top goalscorer during qualifying, suffered an injury while playing for his club, Arsenal, leading to a reshuffle in the finals squad with less experienced players.
+Croatia finished their play in Group B undefeated, with a 1–0 win over co-hosts Austria, a 2–1 victory against Germany, and a 1–0 win over Poland.
+The team achieved the maximum group stage points possible (nine) for the first time in their Euros history.
+Niko Kovač and Dario Šimić served as captains during the group and knockout stages, respectively.
+Croatia pushed Turkey to a penalty shoot-out in the quarter-finals, in which the Turkish side prevailed in an upset where Luka Modrić, Mladen Petrić, and Ivan Rakitić all missed their penalties.
 Croatia set multiple Euro records: fewest goals conceded (2), fewest games lost (0), and earliest goal scored.